sygnaltech/webflow-util/docs/webflow-html/sort/index.md

 <data wfu-sort-key=""></data>
 ```

-As the value, insert field that you want to sort by, using **+ Add Field**
+As the attribute value for `wfu-sort-key`, insert the field that you want to sort by,
-at the top-right of the HTML Embed Code Editor window.
+using Webflow's '**+ Add Field** at the top-right of the HTML Embed Code Editor window.

 Remember to specify `date` in the above configuration if you're wanting to sort by dates.